So, you’ve suddenly received a sum of money — maybe an inheritance, a bonus or a lump sum from another source. What’s next?

 First, there’s no need to rush into any decisions on how to use the money.

-If your funds weren’t intended for a specific purpose, think about your financial strategy; it will probably give you an idea for how to put that money to work.
-Regardless of how much money you received or where it came from, this influx of money can help you achieve your goals and give your more flexibility in making financial choices in the years ahead.
+If your funds weren’t intended for a specific purpose, think about your financial strategy; it will probably give you some ideas for how to put that money to work.
+Regardless of how much money you received or where it came from, this influx of funds can help you achieve your goals and give you more flexibility in making financial choices in the years ahead.

-Consider these ideas when thinking of what to do with your new sum of money:
+Consider the following ideas when thinking of what to do with your new sum of money.

 If you’re making enough money to fund your daily lifestyle, you may want to be wary of using your windfall to live more extravagantly.